Share this article:

 According to U Than Aung Kyaw, Deputy Director General, Myanmar Directorate of Investment and Company Administration, the country needs green, clean and smart technologies to support mega projects underway in Yangon, such as the upgrading of 29 industrial zones and the New Yangon City project.

-Open for Business 2
+Open for business 2

 There are projects worth US$1.5 billion in the pipeline and US$8.5 billion in future work streams, he highlighted.